tock/tock-www/_pages/documentation/getting-started.md

 Then head to the [hardware page](/hardware) to learn about the hardware platforms Tock supports.
-Also check out the [tutorials](https://github.com/tock/tock/blob/master/doc/tutorials) to get started running apps with TockOS.
+Also check out the [Tock OS Book](https://book.tockos.org/) to get started running apps with TockOS.

 ### Develop Tock